 Some organic mattresses contain individual materials (cotton or wool) that are GOTS certified while a very limited few have earned the GOTS certification for the entire mattress.
 This means that not only are the individual materials certified, but the finished mattress is certified as well.
 This ensures that ALL components meet a strict, healthy and non-toxic standard.

-The Naturepedic mattresses we carry at Healthy Child are 100% GOTS certified.
+The Naturepedic mattresses and the Soaring Heart mattresses we carry at Healthy Child are 100% GOTS certified.

 Self-Certification Is a Sham